 Anyone affected by the recent bushfire emergency should contact Vinnies on 13 18 12 for assistance.

-If you have been affected by the fires and suffered property loss or damage or require other support, click here to submit your expression of interest to seek assistance.
+If you have been affected by the fires and suffered property loss or damage or require other support, click here to apply for assistance.
 For information on assistance from the federal government, click here.

 Vinnies members are present in communities big and small throughout Australia, and always ready to support locals in times of hardship.